What is gastroparesis?

 - In most cases gastroparesis is a long-term (chronic) condition.

-- You are more likely to have it if you have type 1 diabetes.
+- You are more likely to have it if you have type 1 or type 2 diabetes.

 - Symptoms may include upset stomach or nausea, vomiting, losing weight, feeling full too soon when eating, belly or abdominal pain or bloating, and heartburn.